Sin Moo Hapkido: Sin Moo Hapkido Kwans

-Since 2014, Doju Nim Ji Han-jae has been issuing Kwan certifications : his top students have been given the authorization to develop their own Sin Moo Hapkido styles, by mixing traditional Sin Moo Hapkido with their own martial arts background.
-This way, Sin Moo Hapkido can grow much richer year after year, thanks to all these top ranking Masters teaching their techniques all over the world.
-Here is a list of the Kwans that currently exist within the Sin Moo Hapkido family :
+Since 2014, Doju Nim Ji Han-jae has been issuing Kwan certifications.
+His top students are granted the authorization to develop their own Sin Moo Hapkido styles through mixing traditional Sin Moo Hapkido with their own martial arts backgrounds.
+This way, Sin Moo Hapkido can grow richer continuously due to top ranking Masters teaching their techniques all over the world.
+Here is a list of the Kwans that currently exist within the Sin Moo Hapkido family: